UPDATED: APRIL 27, 2023 | 3 MIN READ

 - Student away-at-school discount: If you’re away from home to college, you qualify for a student-away discount.

 In some states, gender does affect a driver’s car insurance premiums.
 Some states forbid insurance companies from using it as a factor for determining rates, but not all states do.
 A young male driver is more likely to pay more car insurance premiums than a female.

 Statistically, male drivers are more likely to get a citation or be in an accident than female drivers, so they are more expensive to insure.

 16-year-old males pay $300 more per six-month period for auto insurance than females.
 The average car insurance rate for 16-year-old males is $558 compared to $497 for females.

 Buy a car that’s cheaper to insure

 One option that you might consider to obtain cheaper car insurance is to buy a car that’s cheaper to insure.
-Sports cars aren’t the cheapest cars to insure, especially for a new driver.
+Sports cars aren’t the cheapest ones to insure, especially for new drivers.

 When buying a new or used vehicle, something to consider is what it costs to insure the vehicle.
 Car insurance rates vary depending on the type of car you drive.
 The cheapest car to insure is a Honda CR-V, Arizona, which is 33% cheaper than a Ford Mustang.